makannew/use-delayed-function/README.md

   - Is an optional boolian parameter.
 If not specified considered as `false`
   - If `rejectOnCancel==true` the canceled calls will reject to `{ message: 'Function call canceled', timestamp: Date.now() }`
+  - It is useful for tracking canceled calls